Support for charities, not-for-profits and social enterprises

 And, of course, we can help with the basics, too, from payroll and bookkeeping to cloud accounting and tax planning advice.

-Get in touch today so that we can start to understand your organisation’s needs and financial goals.
+Get in touch with our charity accountants in Nottingham today so that we can start to understand your charities’ needs and financial goals.
 Once we’ve listened and understood, we’ll suggest the right package of support.

 At a glance

 - Charities SORP experts

 - Advice on Gift Aid and retail

 “Having an accountant that specialises in charitable organisations to advise and support us has been invaluable for our development and growth.”

 Our Spring 2022 Charity Newsletter includes the latest guidance and support available for the not-for-profit sector as COVID-19 restrictions come to an end and trustees start planning for the future.
 We also consider the impact of recent legislative, reporting and tax developments and other pertinent issues.